NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Amazon AWS/AWS VPC/AWS Resource Data/aws_vpc_describe_subnets.md

-The "Describe VPC Subnets" API offers detailed information all of the subntes in the VPC.
+The <b>Describe VPC Subnets</b> API offers detailed information all of the subntes in the VPC.
 The API response includes cidr block of subnet, subnet arn and more.

 This API is integrated into the AWS VPC Router in NetBrain.
-It corresponds with thedescribe_subnets function of the AWS REST API, using the vpc-id filter to retrieve specific route table information.
+It corresponds with the `describe_subnets` function of the AWS REST API, using the `vpc-id` filter to retrieve specific route table information.